hecmay/heterocl/README.md

 ---

 ## Before Getting Started
 This README provides the instructions to reproduce the results shown in our paper (HeteroFlow: An Accelerator Programming Model with Decoupled Data Placement for Software-Defined FPGAs).
-To view the final version of our paper, please check the PDF here: [paper](heteroflow-fpga22.pdf)

 We provided the following two ways for AE reviewers to reproduce the results.
 Please let us know which one works better for you.